jakobhuerner/jakobhuerner.github.io/_posts/2021-01-31-nordbahnhof_bildungscampus_christine_noestlinger.md

 ---
 layout: post
-title: Bildungscampus Christine Nöstlinger
+title: Bildungscampus Christine Noestlinger
 categories: [Photos, GraetzlImWandel]
-excerpt: "Grätzl im Wandel" - Nordbahnhofviertel in Vienna in constant change
+excerpt: "Graetzl im Wandel" - Nordbahnhofviertel in Vienna in constant change
 ---

-Part 1 of "Grätzl im Wandel", a visual documentation of a changing neigbourhood in Vienna.
+I start a new blog post series "Grätzl im Wandel", a visual documentation of our changing neighborhood in Vienna.
 We live here for more than 5 years and love it.

-This time some pictures and architectural details of the new Bildungscampus Christine Nöstlinger, a school for up to 1600 children.
+This time some pictures and architectural details of the new Bildungscampus Christine Nöstlinger, a new school for up to 1600 children.

 !["Grätzl im Wandel" - Bildungscampus Christine Nöstlinger](../images/20210131/bildungscampus_christine_noestlinger-01.jpg)